InstituteforDiseaseModeling/covasim/README.md

 ### webapp

-For running the interactive web application: please see the `README.md` in that folder for more information.
+For running the interactive web application.
+See the [webapp readme](./covasim/webapp) for more information.

 ## Other folders

 Please see the readme in each subfolder for more information.

 ### bin